tassoneroberto/py7dtd/README.md

 Download link: <https://www.python.org/ftp/python/3.7.9/python-3.7.9-amd64.exe>

-You also need to download the trained model (<https://github.com/tassoneroberto/py7dtd/releases/download/v0.2/model.h5>) for the entities detection and put it in `src/ai/models/v2/model.h5`.
+You also need to download the trained model (<https://github.com/tassoneroberto/py7dtd/releases/download/v0.2/model.h5>) for the entities detection and move it to `src/ai/models/v2/`.

 ### Optional

-To be able to train a model you need to download the `ImageAI`'s pre-trained model (<https://github.com/OlafenwaMoses/ImageAI/releases/download/essential-v4/pretrained-yolov3.h5>) and put it in `./src/ai/`.
+To be able to train a model you need to download the `ImageAI`'s pre-trained model (<https://github.com/OlafenwaMoses/ImageAI/releases/download/essential-v4/pretrained-yolov3.h5>) and move it to `./src/ai/`.

 ## Entities detection